eupecric/vue3-loading-overlay/README.md

   opacity: 0.5,
   zIndex: 999,
 },{
-  // Pass slots by their names
+  // Pass slots by their names, not work now.
   default: this.$createElement('your-custom-loader-component-name'),
 });
 // hide loader whenever you want